 |Calls for everyone in England to speak English

-A top British official has said the UK government should set a target date for everybody in England to speak English.
-Dame Louise Casey is an expert on social welfare and community interaction.
-She said a "common language" would help to "heal rifts across Britain".
-Ms Casey has been a long-time critic of successive governments, who she deems have failed to focus on integration in an ever-increasingly multicultural Britain.
-She said politicians had continually failed to keep up with the "unprecedented pace and scale of immigration" over the past decade.
-She said that many communities were becoming increasingly divided, and a lack of ability in English was a key factor in creating division.
+A UK government official wants a target date for everybody in England to speak English.
+Dame Louise Casey is an expert on community interaction.
+She said a "common language" would help to heal divisions in Britain.
+She has criticized many governments for failing to focus on integration as England becomes more multicultural.
+She said politicians have failed to keep up with the "unprecedented pace and scale of immigration" for decades.
+Many communities are becoming divided.
+A lack of ability in English is a factor in creating division.

-The UK's Communities Secretary, Sajid Javid, revealed that 770,000 people who live in England either speak no English whatsoever or hardly any.
-He warned that up to 70 per cent of those whose English skills were lacking were women, mostly from Pakistani and Bangladeshi communities.
-He said these women were at great risk from inequality and discrimination.
+The UK's Communities Secretary revealed that 770,000 people in England speak no English or hardly any.
+He said up to 70 per cent of those were women, mostly from Pakistani and Bangladeshi communities.
+He said these women were at risk from inequality and discrimination.
 Ms Casey said: "Everybody of working age and of school age should be able to speak one language, and I think the public in particular would feel some relief."
-Opponents of Ms Casey's views say England should be proud to be a multi-lingual country and not force people to learn English if they have no desire to.
+Ms Casey's opponents say England should be proud to be a multi-lingual country.
+It should not force people to learn English if they don't want to.